processing/processing-pi-website/content/tutorial/camera/index.md

 ## Overview of using camera with Processing on the Pi

 Getting the video frames from camera in Processing has to be facilitated by an external library.
-The official [Video Library](https://processing.org/reference/libraries/video/) works well on Windows, Mac and some linux distributions.
+The official [Video Library](https://processing.org/reference/libraries/video/) works well on Windows, Mac and some Linux distributions.
 Unfortunately, the official Video Library does not work on Raspberry Pi running Raspbian operating system.

 Thanks to the hard work of Gottfried Haider(TODO: add more details?), there is a replacement for the Video Library that works on the Pi, and that is [GL Video Library](https://github.com/gohai/processing-glvideo)

 # GL Video library

-[GL Video Library](https://github.com/gohai/processing-glvideo) works well on Raspberry Pi computers running Raspbian OS.
-The library can be installed through the Library Manager and it enables you to:
+[GL Video Library](https://github.com/gohai/processing-glvideo) works  on Raspberry Pi computers running Raspbian OS.
+The library can be installed through the Library Manager within Processing IDE and it enables you to:

 - Capture frames from camera via GLCapture subclass
 - Read frames from video files via GLMovie subclass